Things to See and Do on the Jurassic Coast

 Millions of years ago this area was a swampy tropical sea, home to wonderful sea creatures like Ammonites and fearsome marine reptiles such as Pliosaurs - the top underwater predator of their day.
 Along the coast you'll find lots of ways to find out more about Dorset's pre-historic past, when dinosaurs ruled the earth.

 The South West Coast Path follows the entire length of the Jurassic Coast and carries on around the coastline through Devon and Cornwall to Minehead in Somerset.
+It is Britain's longest national trail totalling 630 miles in length.

 There are lots of suggested walking routes for day walks or longer, whatever your ability and fitness level.
 Here are a few ideas to get you started - fossil hunting at Charmouth and enjoying a riverside walk in Lyme Regis.

-Views from the water
+View the Jurassic Coast from the water

 One of the best ways to see the Jurassic Coast is from the water.
 From this angle you can see the majestic cliffs, layers of geological rock and impressive iconic landmarks such as Old Harry Rocks and Durdle Door.